Best Centrally Managed Network Systems 2026: UniFi, Cisco Meraki, Aruba & More

 UniFi offers several gateway models appropriate for business deployments.
 Our standard installations focus on two primary options based on physical space and infrastructure requirements:

 UniFi Dream Machine Pro Max ($599) is our primary recommendation for businesses with proper network racks.
-This enterprise-class gateway delivers dual 10G SFP+ and 2.5G RJ45 WAN ports, 5 Gbps IDS/IPS throughput, integrated LAN connectivity, and a built-in 8-port switch.
+This enterprise-class gateway delivers dual WAN support, dual 10G SFP+ and 2.5G RJ45 WAN ports, 5 Gbps IDS/IPS throughput, integrated LAN connectivity, and a built-in 8-port switch.
 The included 128GB SSD supports UniFi Protect camera recording and is expandable with 3.5" drives.
 We deploy this model for most professional installations because it provides comprehensive capabilities, room for growth, and the performance headroom businesses need as they scale.

 The Enterprise Fortress Gateway (EFG) ($1,999) is the top of the UniFi lineup, delivering redundant power and 10G SFP+ WAN/LAN ports for high-availability scenarios.
 We deploy this appliance for specialized scenarios requiring exceptional performance and uptime.